Countries to Consider for Hiring Remote Developers (2026)

 Best collaboration model Real-time / synchronous Hybrid async Async / follow-the-sun

-For US companies that value real-time collaboration, short feedback loops, and cultural proximity, Latin America offers the strongest overall package.
-Eastern Europe excels in technical depth and English ability but the timezone gap adds coordination cost.
-Asia offers the lowest rates and largest talent pools but requires significant investment in async processes and management infrastructure to work well.
+Eastern Europe excels in technical depth and English ability, but the timezone gap adds coordination cost.
+Asia offers the lowest rates and largest talent pools, though it requires serious investment in async processes and management infrastructure to work well.

 How to Get Started Hiring Internationally

-For companies exploring nearshore hiring, starting with one or two developers in a single country is a low-risk way to test the model.
+If you're exploring nearshore hiring for the first time, start small.
+One or two developers in a single country is a low-risk way to test the model.
 Experienced nearshore providers can typically present qualified candidates within one to two weeks.
-The complete guide to hiring remote developers walks through the full process from defining requirements through onboarding and retention.